Who Can Apply for U.S. Citizenship

 By , J.D. · University of Washington School of Law

-Basic Eligibility Criteria for U.S. Citizenship
+Basic Eligibility Criteria for Naturalized U.S. Citizenship

-Application Process for U.S. Citizenship
+Summary of the Application Process for Naturalized U.S. Citizenship

 Applicants who are disabled can ask for accommodations at the interview, such as a sign language interpreter or wheelchair accessibility.
+In order to make advance arrangements, you'll contact USCIS in accordance with its online instructions.

-As a citizen, you can petition to have close family members join you in the United States.
+As a U.S. citizen, you can petition to have close family members join you in the United States.
 For details, see Green Cards for Your Family: Sponsorship Rules.

 Further Resources About U.S. Citizenship